-A contract for the construction of the telescope’s dome and main structure was signed in May 2016, the largest contract in ESO’s history.
+A contract for the construction of the telescope’s dome and main structure was awarded in May 2016 to the ACe consortium of Astraldi and Cimolai.
+This was the largest contract in ESO’s history.

-In July 2016 a contract was placed for the polishing of the telescope’s difficult convex secondary mirror.
+In July 2016 a contract with Safran-Reosc was placed for the polishing of the telescope’s difficult convex secondary mirror (M2).

-In January 2017, ESO signed four contracts — with SCHOTT, SENER Group, and the FAMES consortium (Fogale and Micro-Epsilon) — for major components of the E-ELT.
-These included the casting of the telescope’s giant secondary and tertiary mirrors, the cells to support these mirrors, and the supply of edge sensors that are vitally important for the functioning of the E-ELT’s enormous 39-metre primary mirror.
+In January 2017, ESO signed four contracts — with SCHOTT, SENER Group, and the FAMES consortium (Fogale and Micro-Epsilon) — for major components of the ELT.
+These included the casting of the telescope’s giant secondary and tertiary mirrors, the cells to support these mirrors, and the supply of edge sensors that are vitally important for the functioning of the ELT’s enormous 39-metre primary mirror.

-A: The European Extremely Large Telescope (E-ELT) will have a 39-metre mirror (almost half the length of a soccer pitch) and will thus be the biggest telescope in the world — by far — to observe in the visible and the near-infrared (there are larger radio telescopes).
-The current largest optical telescopes have diameters of up to ten metres, and the E-ELT's diameter will thus be four times greater.
+A: The Extremely Large Telescope (ELT) will have a 39-metre mirror (almost half the length of a football pitch) and will thus be by far the biggest telescope in the world to observe in the visible and the near-infrared (there are larger radio telescopes).
+The current largest optical telescopes have diameters of up to ten metres, and the ELT's diameter will thus be four times greater.
 This diameter was chosen because it is the minimum diameter needed to achieve some of the driving science cases.
-For example, the E-ELT will be able to image rocky exoplanets and to characterise their atmospheres, while the VLT can only indirectly detect such Earth-like planets.
-Moreover, the E-ELT will be able to measure the acceleration of the expansion of the Universe directly.
+For example, the ELT will be able to image rocky exoplanets and to characterise their atmospheres, while the VLT can only indirectly detect such Earth-like planets.
+Moreover, the ELT will be able to measure the acceleration of the expansion of the Universe directly.
 Adaptive optics systems are fully incorporated into the design of the telescope to compensate for the fuzziness in the stellar images introduced by atmospheric turbulence.
-The E-ELT will have more than 6000 actuators that can change the shape of its mirrors a thousand times per second.
+The ELT will have more than 5000 actuators that can change the shape of its mirrors a thousand times per second.

-A: The ESO Council selected Cerro Armazones as the site for the European Extremely Large Telescope.
+A: The ESO Council selected Cerro Armazones as the site for the Extremely Large Telescope.
 Armazones is a peak in the Chilean Atacama Desert, with an altitude slightly above 3000 metres.
 It is located roughly 20 km away from Cerro Paranal, home of the Very Large Telescope, and is another exceptional site for astronomical observations.
-In anticipation of the choice of Cerro Armazones as the future site of the E-ELT and to facilitate and support the project, the Chilean Government has agreed to donate to ESO a substantial tract of land contiguous to ESO’s Paranal property and containing Armazones in order to ensure the continued protection of the site against all adverse influences, in particular light pollution and mining activities.
-There is no cost associated with this donation.
+In anticipation of the choice of Cerro Armazones as the future site of the ELT and to facilitate and support the project, the Chilean Government has agreed to donate to ESO a substantial tract of land contiguous to ESO’s Paranal property and containing Armazones in order to ensure the continued protection of the site against all adverse influences, in particular light pollution and mining activities.

-Q: What was the process leading up to the decision for the E-ELT site and who took the final decision?
+Q: What was the process leading up to the decision for the ELT site and who took the final decision?

-A: The construction cost of the full baseline E-ELT is estimated to be 1083 million euros (2012 prices).
+A: The construction cost of the full baseline ELT is estimated to be 1174 million euros in 2018 economic conditions.

-A: The current operation plan foresees that the E-ELT will be used for at least 30 years.
+A: The current operation plan foresees that the ELT will be used for at least 30 years.
 This is a typical lifetime for such a large facility and implies, as is the case for example at the Very Large Telescope, regular maintenance and a programme of new instrument development.
-Note that ESO’s La Silla Observatory had its 40th anniversary in 2009 and is still in operation.
+Note that ESO’s La Silla Observatory will have its 50th anniversary in 2019 and is still in operation and highly productive.